 These certificates are valid in all EU Member States.
 However, some may ask the holder for a translation of this document.

-In addition to the obligations previously described (recovery of SF6 emissions during any intervention on devices containing SF6 and certified training of employees managing the monitoring of these devices), operators of electrical switching devices containing SF6, or high-voltage connection devices covered by EC Regulation 842/2006, must now have records relating to a certain amount of information on a daily basis, per device :
+In addition to the obligations previously described (recovery of SF6 emissions during any intervention on devices containing SF6 and certified training of employees managing the monitoring of these devices), operators of electrical switching devices containing SF6, or high-voltage connection devices covered by CE Regulation 842/2006, must now have records relating to a certain amount of information on a daily basis, per device :

 - The capacity of the equipment in SF6